 So here's a list of everything I own.

-Not that I need to justify anything to anybody but for the sake of clarity I've counted things as a single item if the object depends on another or if the object is functionally a single unit.
+For the sake of clarity, I've counted things as a single item if the object depends on another or if the object is functionally a single unit.
 For example, I wouldn’t own a MacBook without a MacBook charger, therefore the charger and its counterpart count as a single item.
 Similarly, a phone with a case functions like a single unit, so is counted as such.
-If I had a second case, which I do, that is counted as a second item because I can't use both simultaneously.
+If I had a second case, that is counted as a second item because I can't use both simultaneously.
+This list also includes consumable items that will be with me for longer than one month, like toiletries and perfumes.

 I've linked to the category of the item rather than the item itself where the item itself is no longer for sale.
 This list was published on November 2nd 2019 and is updated as and when I introduce into, and remove things from, my life.

-As of me publishing this, I make that to be approximately 147 items.
-Not that the number's important, of course...
+I make that to be approximately 174 items, 99.94%less than the average American home.
+Not that the number's important, of course.

 When picking up a new item, I always consider a few key things: